pnp/sp-dev-fx-webparts/samples/react-comparer/README.md

 ### To Configure a Bing API key (Optional)

-This sampple uses **SharePoint Online Tenant Properties** to store the API key.
+This sample uses **SharePoint Online Tenant Properties** to store the API key.
 The idea is that if you get an API key for your organization to use, you want to store it in one place -- the **Tenant Properties** -- instead of having to re-enter the API key in every web part that needs it.